 Understand How Weber’s Law Applies to Pricing

-It may seem a bit complicated, but Weber’s Law is worth getting to know and understand.
-It’s a principle often used in marketing.
-Here’s one example of how Weber’s Law works: Imagine you are holding a 5 lb. bag of sugar.
+It may seem a bit complicated at first, but Weber’s Law is worth getting to know.
+It’s a psychological principle often used in marketing, but before you go brush off that psychology textbook, here’s one example of how Weber’s Law works: Imagine you are holding a 5 lb. bag of sugar.
 If you weren’t looking and someone added another tablespoon of sugar to the bag, would you notice?
 Probably not.
 But, if someone added another pound of sugar to the bag, you would surely notice the difference.
 Somewhere between that tablespoon and one pound of sugar is the “just noticeable” difference – the point at which you are able to perceive a difference in the weight of the sugar.
 Weber’s Law says the “just noticeable” difference in something is proportional to how big the original thing was.
 When applied to price changes, the “just noticeable” difference seems to be about 10%.
 That means that if the price of a product is changed by up to 10%, customers are not that likely to perceive a difference, or if they do, they tend to accept it.
 This number isn’t ironclad, of course, but the next time you consider increasing the price of a product, it can serve as a good jumping-off point.

 Use Price Anchoring